BernhardPosselt/pf2e-kingmaker-tools/docs/Kotlin JS Primer.md

 ```

 Suspend functions can only be called from another suspend function or from within a coroutine context.
 To start an async
-block in a normal function you can use the **buildPromise** utility:
+block in a normal function you can use the **buildPromise** utility function:

 ```js
 await promiseFunction(3);